exercism/DEPRECATED.help.exercism.io/app/pages/process/installing-the-cli-on-windows.md

 **NOTE:** You will need Admin privileges for some of the steps detailed below.
 If you don't have them, get someone with those privileges to do the install for you.

+## Short version

+ 1. [Download the zip file](https://github.com/exercism/cli/releases/latest) that corresponds to your Windows installation (32-bit or 64-bit).
+ 1. Extract `exercism.exe` to a folder of your choice.
+ 1. Add that folder to your `PATH`.

 ## Before you start
 Before you download exercism you will need to determine whether you are running a 32-bit or 64-bit version of Windows.
 You can do this as follows: